learn-co-curriculum/dsc-two-sample-t-tests-lab/README.md

 What is the probability that you would observe this data GIVEN a specified mean difference in blood pressure?

-You obviously don't know the true mean difference in blood pressure resulting from administration the drug.
+You obviously don't know the true mean difference in blood pressure resulting from administration of the drug.
 The whole point of conducting the experiment is to evaluate the drug.
-Instead you must assume that the true mean difference is zero: the null hypothesis $H_{0}$ is assumed to be true:
+Instead, you must assume that the true mean difference is zero: the null hypothesis $H_{0}$ is assumed to be true:

 ## Calculating the t-statistic
 When comparing the difference between groups, we can calculate the two-sample t-statistic like so: